Michael W. Lewis

 Interdisciplinary Approaches: Eco-Gothic, Folklore and Myth

-Regions and Cultures: Postcolonial Gothic, American Gothic, Asian Gothic, Canadian Gothic, European Gothic, Irish Gothic, Nordic Gothic, Southern American Gothic
+Regions and Cultures: Postcolonial Gothic, American Gothic, Black Gothic, Canadian Gothic, Creole Gothic, European Gothic, Irish Gothic, Latin American Gothic, Nordic Gothic, Scottish Gothic, Welsh Gothic

 Email: revans3@bsu.edu